DataPhilly/projects/COC.md

 # DRAFT STATUS
 This document is in draft status and has not yet been adopted by DataPhilly

-# DataPhilly Code of Conduct
+# DataPhilly Event Guidelines and Code of Conduct

+## Quick Summary
+- Be respectful, inclusive, and professional
+- Don't harass, discriminate, or disrupt events
+- Follow venue rules and organizer instructions
+- Report any concerns to event organizers
+- Violations may result in removal from events or future bans

+## I. Code of Conduct

-## Our Commitment
+### Our Commitment

 DataPhilly is dedicated to providing a welcoming, respectful, and harassment-free experience for everyone, regardless of personal characteristics or background.

-## Scope
+### Scope

 This Code of Conduct applies to all official DataPhilly events, spaces, and communications, including talks, workshops, social events, online forums, and official social media channels.
 It applies equally to all participants, including attendees, speakers, sponsors, volunteers, organizers, and leadership.
+It also covers event-related communications on social media and other online platforms.

-It does not apply to participants' personal lives or activities outside of DataPhilly contexts.
+This Code does not apply to participants' personal lives or activities outside of DataPhilly contexts.

-## Expected Behavior
+### Expected Behavior

-We expect all participants, including attendees, speakers, sponsors, volunteers, and organizers, to:
+We expect all participants to:

 - Treat others with respect and kindness
 - Communicate openly and considerately
 - Be mindful of your surroundings and fellow participants
 - Respect the venue, its property, and the property of others
-- Use event resources (including food and beverages) as intended and in moderation
+- Use event resources (including food and beverages) responsibly
-- Clean up after themselves and dispose of waste properly
+- Clean up after yourself and dispose of waste properly
-- Follow the directions of event organizers and any specific guidelines set by the venue
+- Follow the directions of event organizers and venue-specific guidelines
-- Consume alcohol responsibly if provided at events.
-Organizers reserve the right to refuse service to anyone who appears intoxicated.
+- Consume alcohol responsibly if provided at events

+All participants should behave in accordance with professional standards, adhering to both this Code of Conduct and their employer's policies on appropriate workplace behavior.

-## Unacceptable Behavior
+### Unacceptable Behavior

 Unacceptable behaviors include, but are not limited to: